 Damage to the small blood vessels in the kidneys can cause clots that clog the organ's filtering system.
 This can lead to life-threatening kidney failure.

-Hemolytic uremic syndrome (HUS) is a condition that can occur when the small blood vessels in your kidneys become damaged and inflamed.
-This damage can cause clots to form in the vessels.
-The clots clog the filtering system in the kidneys and lead to kidney failure, which could be life-threatening.
+Hemolytic uremic syndrome (HUS) is a condition that can occur when small blood vessels become damaged and inflamed.
+This damage can cause clots to form in the vessels all through the body.
+The clots can damage the kidneys and other organs.
+Hemolytic uremic syndrome can lead to kidney failure, which can be life-threatening.

-HUS is a serious condition.
-But timely and appropriate treatment usually leads to a full recovery for most people, especially young children.
+Hemolytic uremic syndrome is serious.
+But treating it in time leads to a full recovery for most people, especially young children.

-See your doctor immediately if you or your child experiences bloody diarrhea or several days of diarrhea followed by:
+See a member of your health care team right away if you or your child has bloody diarrhea or several days of diarrhea followed by:

 Seek emergency care if you or your child doesn't urinate for 12 hours or more.

-The risk of developing HUS is highest for:
+The risk of getting hemolytic uremic syndrome is highest for:

-Meat or produce contaminated with E. coli won't necessarily look, feel or smell bad.
-To protect against E. coli infection and other foodborne illnesses:
+Meat or produce that has E. coli won't always look, feel or smell bad.
+To protect against E. coli infection and other illnesses from foods:

-If the cause of HUS is not clear, your doctor may also recommend additional tests to help determine the cause.
+If the cause of hemolytic uremic syndrome isn't clear, other tests might help find the cause.

-If you develop complications or have the form of HUS that's caused by a genetic mutation (atypical HUS), your doctor may recommend eculizumab (Soliris) to help prevent additional damage to your blood vessels.
+For complications or the atypical form of hemolytic uremic syndrome, treatment might include a medicine called eculizumab (Soliris) to help prevent more damage to the blood vessels.

-Before taking eculizumab, you will need to receive or have already received a vaccination to prevent meningitis, a potential and serious side effect of the medicine.
+Anyone taking eculizumab needs to have a vaccination to prevent meningitis, a possible serious side effect of the medicine.

-If you or your child has an illness that causes vomiting or diarrhea, it's a good idea to try to replace the fluids that have been lost with an oral rehydrating solution, such as CeraLyte, Pedialyte or Oralyte.
+If you or your child has an illness that causes vomiting or diarrhea, try to replace lost fluids with an oral rehydrating solution, such as Ceralyte, Pedialyte or Oralyte.